 - A planned programme of formal e-safety training will be made available to staff.
-This will be regularly updated and reinforced.
-An audit of the e-safety training needs of all staff will be carried out regularly.
-SWGfL BOOST includes unlimited online webinar training for all, or nominated staff.
-Some staff may identify e-safety as a training need within the performance management process. - All new staff should receive e-safety training as part of their induction programme, ensuring that they fully understand the school e-safety policy and Acceptable Use Agreements. - SWGfL BOOST includes an array of presentations and resources that can be presented to new staff. - The E-Safety Coordinator receive regular updates through attendance at external training events and by reviewing guidance documents released by relevant organisations. - This E-Safety policy and its updates will be presented to and discussed by staff in staff meetings and INSET days. - The E-Safety Coordinator will provide advice/guidance/training to individuals as required.
+This will be regularly updated and reinforced. - SWGfL BOOST includes unlimited online webinar training for all, or nominated staff.
+Some staff may identify e-safety as a training need within the performance management process. - All new staff should receive e-safety training as part of their induction programme, ensuring that they fully understand the school e-safety policy and Acceptable Use Agreements.
+SWGfL BOOST includes an array of presentations and resources that can be presented to new staff. - The E-Safety Coordinator receive regular updates through attendance at external training events and by reviewing guidance documents released by relevant organisations. - This E-Safety policy and its updates will be presented to and discussed by staff in staff meetings and INSET days. - The E-Safety Coordinator will provide advice/guidance/training to individuals as required.
 SWGfL BOOST includes an array of presentation resources that the e-Safety coordinator can access to deliver to staff.